ricencode/ricencode.github.io/index.md

 ## Further information
 Further information concerning the details on querying and contributing to this database can be found in the [manual]({{ BASE_PATH }}/assets/ricencode-intro.pdf).

+## Contact us
+If you encounter any problems or have any suggestions concerning this database, please send email to ywhzau at gmail.com.